G-Node/python-odml/doc/tutorial.rst

 Note that the print out of the document tells you nothing about the depth of the complete tree structure, because it is not displaying the children of its directly appended sections.

-The document is defined by its attributes, which occur only partially in its print out.
+The document is defined by its attributes, which occur only partially in the document print out.
 In total a document object has the following attributes:

 - author
 	- recommended document attribute